Lutando/docs-oxd/sources/plugin/wordpress/index.md

 ![WordpressConfiguration](https://raw.githubusercontent.com/GluuFederation/gluu-wordpress-sso-login-plugin/master/wp-sso-2.4.2/docu/6.png)

-## Step 12.
-Gluu SSO Widget
+### Step 7: Gluu SSO Widget

-You can use plugin also as widget.
-In your widget page (https://{site-base-url}/wp-admin/widgets.php) find Gluu SSO Widget and use.
+You can also use plugin in a WP widget.
+Navigate to your widget page `https://{site-base-url}/wp-admin/widgets.php` to find and use the Gluu SSO Widget.

-## Step 13.
-Show icons in frontend
+## Step 8: Show icons in frontend

 ![frontend](https://raw.githubusercontent.com/GluuFederation/gluu-wordpress-sso-login-plugin/master/wp-sso-2.4.2/docu/7.png)